liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 end
 ```

-To resolve the performance problem for large amounts of data, you can use the Lazy views.
-Lazy views only create items as needed.
-Items won't be rendered until they are present on the screen.
+You can use the Lazy views to resolve the performance problem for large amounts of data.
+Lazy views only create items as needed, meaning the client won't render them until they are on the screen.

-The next example demonstrates how using `LazyVStack` instead of `VStack` resolves the performance issue.
+The following example demonstrates how using `LazyVStack` instead of `VStack` resolves the performance issue.
+Evaluate the cell and notice the improved performance in your simulator.

 <!-- livebook:{"attrs":"eyJjb2RlIjoiZGVmbW9kdWxlIFNlcnZlcldlYi5FeGFtcGxlTGl2ZS5Td2lmdFVJIGRvXG4gIHVzZSBMaXZlVmlld05hdGl2ZS5Db21wb25lbnQsXG4gICAgZm9ybWF0OiA6c3dpZnR1aVxuXG4gIGRlZiByZW5kZXIoYXNzaWducywgX2ludGVyZmFjZSkgZG9cbiAgICB+TFZOXCJcIlwiXG4gICAgPFNjcm9sbFZpZXc+XG4gICAgICA8TGF6eVZTdGFjaz5cbiAgICAgICAgPFRleHQgOmZvcj17biA8LSAxLi4xMDAwMH0+SXRlbSA8JT0gbiAlPjwvVGV4dD5cbiAgICAgIDwvTGF6eVZTdGFjaz5cbiAgICA8L1Njcm9sbFZpZXc+XG4gICAgXCJcIlwiXG4gIGVuZFxuZW5kIn0","chunks":[[0,85],[87,293],[382,47],[431,51]],"kind":"Elixir.Server.SmartCells.RenderComponent","livebook_object":"smart_cell"} -->